ashwintr303/hpsc-utils/doc/README.md

 To override this default setting, in any build, simply pass a `-j` option, which will be appended, and will take precedence.

-### Makefiles

-The following instructions assume that the source tree has symbolic links to the makefiles, which are version controlled in a nested repo.
-The source tree should be distributed with these links already present (regardless of whether you get it in a tarball or clone it from VCS), but in case not, create them:

-    $ ln -sf hpsc-utils/make/Makefile.hpsc Makefile

 ### Dependencies

 To build and run software for the target, you need the SDK for the HPSC